NickolasB98/tokyo-olympics-azure-project/README.md

 ### Initial Setup
 1. Sign in to your Azure Subscription account.
 2. Create a Resource Group 'tokyo-olympics-rg' to house and manage all the Azure resources associated with this project.
 3. Within the created resource group, set up a storage account.
-This is specifically configured to leverage Azure Data Lake Storage(ADLS) Gen2 capabilities.
+This is configured to leverage Azure Data Lake Storage(ADLS) Gen2 capabilities.
 4. Create a Container inside this storage account to hold the project's data.
-Two directories 'raw' and 'transformed' are created to store raw data and transformed data.
+Two directories 'raw' and 'transformed' are created to store raw and transformed data.

 <img width="1427" alt="containers" src="https://github.com/user-attachments/assets/3068ed5c-3054-4c8d-9d34-7a2ea51d7201">

 ### Data Ingestion using Azure Data Factory
-1. Create an Azure Data Factory workspace within the previously established resource group.
+1. Workspace Creation: An Azure Data Factory workspace is established within the designated resource group.
-2. After setting up the workspace, launch the Azure Data Factory Studio.
+2. Data Factory Studio Initialization: The Azure Data Factory Studio is launched for pipeline configuration.
-3. Upload the Tokyo Olympics dataset from kaggle to GitHub.
+3. Dataset Upload: The Tokyo Olympics dataset, initially sourced from Kaggle, is uploaded to GitHub for version control and accessibility.
-4. Within the studio, initialize a new data integration pipeline.
-Now use the task Copy Data to move data efficiently between various supported sources and destinations.
+4. Data Integration Pipeline: A new data integration pipeline is created within the Data Factory Studio to orchestrate the data movement.
-5. Configuring the Data Source with an HTTP template as we are using HTTP request to get the data from the GitHub repo.
+5. Copy Data Activity: The Copy Data activity is employed to efficiently transfer data between supported sources and destinations.
-6. Establishing the Linked Service for source.
+6. Data Source Configuration: An HTTP-based data source is configured to retrieve data from the GitHub repository.
-7. Configuring the File Format for and setting up the Linked Service Sink.
+7. Linked Service Establishment: A linked service is created to connect to the data source.
-8. Repeat the above steps to load all the datasets.
+8. File Format and Sink Configuration: The file format is defined, and a linked service is established for the data sink (Azure Data Lake Storage Gen2).
-9. You can connect all the copy data activities and run them all at once.
+9. Pipeline Execution: All configured copy data activities are executed concurrently to expedite the data ingestion process.

 <img width="1086" alt="Screenshot at Aug 09 21-31-54" src="https://github.com/user-attachments/assets/962f7276-9276-4b2c-8eff-b6891ff9e608">

 10. After the pipeline completes its execution, navigate to your Azure Data Lake Storage Gen2.
 Dive into the "raw" folder and validate that the files, like "athletes.csv", "medals.csv", etc., are present and populated with the expected data.